All Episodes

 You'll never take me alive.

-I think uh I think uh having having said now stood up for gun rights by uh by uh taunting the District of Columbia police, uh he should then go the whole way and stand up for the right uh to own a four-gallon flush toilet.
+I think having said now stood up for gun rights by taunting the District of Columbia police, he should then go the whole way and stand up for the right to own a four-gallon flush toilet.

-And uh he should sit he doesn't have to do anything, he just like sits there and hosts the show on that.
+He just sits there and hosts the show on that.

-And he's already in trouble with the District of Columbia, so it doesn't really matter now if they pile up multiple offenses on him, because he's gone down for like five to fifteen years anyway.
+And he's already in trouble with the District of Columbia, so it doesn't really matter now if they pile up multiple offences on him because he's going down for like five to fifteen years anyway.

-Uh but David Gregory, David Gregory, the the f the the ultimate gunkook, the Second Amendment gun nut, uh who he was told by the uh by uh police he couldn't show this weapon on television and he took it on TV anyway.
+But David Gregory, David Gregory, the ultimate gun kook, the Second Amendment gun nut, who he was told by police he couldn't show this weapon on television and he took it on TV anyway.

 Export Selection